 Religious education promotes pupils’ understanding of the multicultural and multi faith society that we live in today by enabling them to explore issues of belief and issues between faiths.
 Having learned about different faiths and beliefs, pupils are then encouraged to understand how we can interact with each other and explore interfaith issues of contemporary society.

-RE is provided for all pupils at Atwood, and is inclusive and broad minded.
+RE is provided for all pupils at Atwood, and is inclusive, engaging and broad minded.
 Parents do have the right to withdraw pupils from RE: if you wish to do this, make an appointment with the head teacher.
 Atwood does not support selective withdrawal from RE.